SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 #### Lab due date

-Deliver your results at the latest 15 minutes before class Wednesday, November 25.
+Deliver your results at the latest 15 minutes before class TBD

 #### Windows troubleshooting